Travellers visiting Zagreb meet 5 challenges to having a true experience. But where’s challenges, there’s also solutions.

 The biggest advantage of staying in a hostel is that you meet fellow travellers who’ll share tips or join you for sightseeing.
 Make the most of the word of mouth knowledge about Zagreb.

-Check out Frank’s comprehensive guide to the best accommodation in Zagreb, including: hotels worth staying at, best private apartments with an added value, and funky hostels offering private rooms.
+Check out Frank’s comprehensive guide to the best accommodation in Zagreb.
+It includes hotels worth staying at, best private apartments with an added value, and funky hostels offering private rooms.

 #4: Zagreb is not an authentic place and that’s a great thing